The list of things you have not done, but want to do before you die – Bucket List

 - Publish a book that supports my lifestyle and gives me a bit of fame. — Yea, I and ½ the planet want this, and it takes me days to write a blog post few will ever read, let alone pay me to read.

 These are good long-term examples showered with a pinch of excuses and pessimism.

 Maybe adjust your expectations a little bit…. such as;

 - Spend 2 months writing and reading at a rented beach house in Brazil

 - No one near and dear to me will live on a converted bus and travel long distances.
-I’m an extravert and need intimacy, so off the bucket list goes the buss.
-BUT all that new woodwork I would do converting my yellow school bus I could do on my sailboat and home.
+I’m an extrovert and need intimacy, so off the bucket list goes the bus.
+BUT all that new woodwork I would do was convert my yellow school bus on my sailboat and home.

 What makes bucket list items seem like a pipe dream is that we tend to get caught up in the operational details and not believe they will happen.

 ‘ I’ve always known I wanted to buy a cool sailboat, but back then, I had no clue how, when, and where.
 Then one day, an opportunity presented itself, and within a few hours, I bought myself that 30’s sailboat.

 I did not understand the magnitude of the upkeep and expense operating an older boat would raise back then.
 Had I known the profound joy and frustration living on a seasonal fixer-upper sailboat would present, then I would have scared myself out of the purchase.
 Sometimes ignorance really is bliss.

 Don’t get caught up in the operational details of any brainstorming phase.

 A bucket list is just that — a list to be kept simple and full of joy. — joy being the operative word.
 I love gardening, but only for myself, so gardening for me is a list item.
 Growing for you …mmmm, not going to happen, sorry.